 Canada’s boreal forest is a place of superlatives—largest intact forest left on Earth, largest terrestrial carbon store, life-giving to all manner of creatures.
 Unlike most of the world, it still pulses with ecological rhythms that have occurred since glaciers covered the poles more than 10,000 years ago.
 It still has wild rivers and the continental-scale migration of large animals and fish that have defined this landscape for ages.
 It is the spring nursery for more than 3 billion migrating birds.
 And it provides homes and livelihoods for millions of people, including hundreds of Indigenous communities.
 Spanning 1.3 billion acres, the boreal forest is the Earth's largest terrestrial carbon sink, storing 208 billion tons of carbon, or 11% of the world’s total.

-You can support our work in the Great Bear Rainforest today when you make a secure, online donation.
+You can support our work in the boreal forest today when you make a secure, online donation.

 About the Project